 Dr. Elie Abouaoun is the director of the United States Institute of Peace (USIP) North Africa Programs and of the MENA regional Hub in Tunisia.
 Dr. Abouaoun joined USIP after serving as the executive director of the Arab Human Rights Fund.
 Prior to being the acting country director and program manager of the Danish Refugee Council in Iraq, Dr. Abouaoun managed humanitarian, human rights, and development projects in the MENA region.

-Dr Abouaoun has served as a senior trainer and consultant for various international organizations since 1996 including for the Council of Europe since 2000.
-In 2001 he was appointed a member of the Reference Group established by the Directorate of Education-Council of Europe to supervise the drafting of COMPASS, a manual for human rights education.
-He further supervised the adaptation and the translation of COMPASS into Arabic, and its subsequent diffusion in the Arab region in 2003.
+Dr. Abouaoun serves as a senior trainer and consultant for various international organizations since 1996, including the Council of Europe.
+He was appointed a member of the Reference Group, established by the Directorate of Education-Council of Europe (2001), to supervise the drafting of COMPASS, a manual for human rights education.
+He later supervised the manual's adaptation and translation into Arabic to be distributed throughout the MENA region.